AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/mark-item-done-in-home.md

 To understand which status is associated with the [!UICONTROL Done] button, check the [!UICONTROL Team Settings] of your Home Team for the [!UICONTROL Done Button] section, as described in [Edit team settings](../../../people-teams-and-groups/create-and-manage-teams/edit-team-settings.md).

-If you are not assigned to a Home Team, the default status is chosen when clicking [!UICONTROL Done], as described above in [Understand the options of the [!UICONTROL Done] button](#understand-the-options-of-the-uicontrol-done-button).
+If you are not assigned to a Home Team, the default status is chosen when clicking [!UICONTROL Done], as described above in [Understand the options of the [!UICONTROL Done] button](#understand-the-options-of-the-done-button).

 ### [!UICONTROL Done] button associated with multiple statuses